Recreation areas closed due to COVID-19

-The John Hart Project was completed in 1947 by the BC Power Commission, BC Hydro's predecessor.
+The John Hart Dam & Powerhouse was completed in 1947 by the BC Power Commission, BC Hydro's predecessor.
 Water is carried by three penstocks to the six unit, 126 MW powerhouse located downstream from Elk Falls.

 Three large surge towers are in place to prevent the penstocks from bursting during periods of low production when the flow gates are closed.

-John Hart Dam, along with the Strathcona and Ladore dams further upstream make up the Campbell River Hydroelectric system.
-Today, these three projects produce approximately 11% of Vancouver Island's electrical supply.
+John Hart Dam, along with the Strathcona and Ladore dams further upstream make up the Campbell River hydroelectric system.
+Today, these three facilities produce about 11% of Vancouver Island's electrical supply.

 Built in 1947, John Hart Generating Station is aging, and needs to be replaced.